 Training - Franchisees and their general managers undergo seven weeks of total training.
-Each trainee completes an intensive five-day Business Management Program and then completes six weeks of practical training at one of the corporate restaurants.
+Each trainee completes an intensive five-day Business Management Foundations program and then completes six weeks of practical training at one of the corporate restaurants.
 BPI provides a separate three-week training course for the franchisee's kitchen manager.
 In addition to the initial franchisee training program, BPI provides ongoing training programs which take place at least once per year.

-Store Opening Support - BPI supplies a four person training team that arrives on site two weeks before the opening date and stay for one week thereafter.
+Store Opening Support - BPI supplies a four person training team that arrives on-site two weeks before the opening date and stay for two weeks thereafter.
 This team assists the franchisee in hiring staff and then trains them in restaurant operating standards.
-As well, a Local Store Marketing Manager is assigned to each new franchise to develop a restaurant opening support program.
+As well, a Regional Marketing Manager is assigned to each new franchise to develop a restaurant opening support program.

 Ongoing Field Support - Each restaurant is assigned to a Field Services Manager who is responsible for providing ongoing support and assessment of the financial and operations standards of the restaurant.
-In its first year each restaurant receives a minimum of four visits, including a store opening visit, a visit 45 days after opening and two subsequent quality assurance visits.
-In following years, each Boston Pizza Restaurant receives a minimum of two quality assurance visits and ongoing silent shopper evaluations to assess customer experience and identify in-store sales opportunities.
+In its first year each restaurant receives a minimum of four visits, including a store opening visit, a visit approximately 45 days after opening and two subsequent business review visits.
+In following years, each Boston Pizza Restaurant receives a minimum of two business review visits and ongoing online guest feedback that assesses guest experience and identifies in-store sales and service opportunities.
 BPI has developed an incentive program to rank and reward the staff of the top performing restaurants in the chain.